The Energy Company Obligation

 The HHCRO incorporates the replacement of broken heating systems and the upgrade of inefficient heating systems.
 Compared to previous ECO schemes, ECO4 focuses on a fabric-first, whole-house retrofit approach to encourage the installation of insulation, renewables, and district heating connections and upgrading inefficient heating systems.

 The scheme is helping low-income households and vulnerable individuals living in fuel-poor homes (bands F and G) to become more energy-efficient.
-This can be done by installing roof insulation, repairing and improving central heating systems, and installing Cavity wall insulation, all free of charge.
+This can be done by installing roof insulation, repairing and improving central heating systems, and installing cavity wall insulation, all free of charge.

 With cheaper energy-efficient homes leading to a happier quality of life, it's worth checking your Eligibility for the ECO4 scheme.
 Applying is quick and straightforward, and you're not forced to commit.